jyothishkjames/Starbucks-Offer-Analysis/README.md

     [Evaluation](https://github.com/jyothishkjames/Starbucks-Offer-Analysis/tree/master/model)

-    For the evaluation, we use the f1 score score to get an understanding of how well our model works.
+    For the evaluation(predict whether or not someone will respond to an offer), we use the f1 score score to get an understanding of how well our model works.
     The Random Forest Classifier model has an f1 score 0.70 and 0.77 for prediction 'yes' and 'no' respectively.
     The Support Vector Classifier model has an f1 score 0.72 and 0.80 for prediction 'yes' and 'no' respectively.
     The closer the score is to 1, the better your model fits the data.
 Hence we conclude that the Support Vector